sakamies/filter-element/README.md

 </filter->
 ```

-The attribute is your chosen tag name, a dash and the form element name you want to search by.
+The attribute is your chosen tag name, a dash and the form element name you want this data to match to.
 In this case it's `filter-` + `-` + `search`.
 Could be for example `my-filter-email` if you named your element `my-filter` and were searching by `email`.

-Choose which

 Listen to events any time filtering happens.
 The event gets the found elements in the details.